cxh42/CoastalSeg/CoastalSeg_UserGuide.md

-# CostalSeg — Installation & User Guide (Windows + NVIDIA GPU)
+# CoastalSeg — Installation & User Guide (Windows + NVIDIA GPU)

 **Overview**
-CostalSeg is a project for coastal image segmentation.
+CoastalSeg is a project for coastal image segmentation.
 This guide explains how to set up a Windows + NVIDIA GPU environment, fetch pretrained assets, (optionally) retrain, and launch the app for interactive use.

 ---